Insights and Perspectives

 National Disability Employment Awareness Month brings focus to the proliferation of accessible practices due to the global pandemic.

-National Disability Employment Awareness Month: an Important and Timely Observance
+National Disability Employment Awareness Month: An Important and Timely Observance

 2020 marks two important milestones for disability awareness: the 75th anniversary of National Disability Employment Awareness Month (NDEAM) and the 30th anniversary of the Americans with Disabilities Act.
 1945 was the year Congress initially declared the first week of October to be “National Employ the Physically Handicapped Week”; the name was changed 16 years later to acknowledge individuals with all types of disabilities.
 In 1988, Congress moved to expand the observance from a week to a month, giving us the NDEAM we know today.